Monarch Eggs or Aphids? How to Tell the Difference

 - Aphids tend to cluster in large groups along the stems.

-So, you’ve got aphids on your milkweed.
+If you spot aphids on your milkweed, don’t panic.
 The good news is that they’re unlikely to deter monarchs from laying eggs or keep the caterpillars from developing.
 However, a bad enough infestation can weaken the plant, and they look pretty unattractive.
-So how do you get rid of them?
+So how do you get rid of aphids?

-First, and most important: NO PESTICIDES.
-THIS INCLUDES INSECTICIDAL OIL AND DISH SOAP.
-These will kill any monarch eggs or caterpillars already on your plant.
+First, and most important: No pesticides.
+This includes insecticidal oil and dish soap.
+These will kill any monarch eggs or caterpillars already on your plant (Follow the stages of the monarch butterfly life cycle).
 Instead, my preferred way to remove aphids is with a strong blast from a garden hose.
 Rinse the aphids from the plants using your fingers under the running water.
 You may not get them all, but it will be enough to make a difference.
+Be careful not to harm the monarch eggs and young caterpillars.
 This solution doesn’t last long, so you’ll need to do this once a week or so.
 Or, just learn to live with the aphids if you can.
 The monarchs won’t mind if you don’t!